 HomeServicesResourcesImportant InfoContact Us

-> Individuals over age 65 can deduct an additional $6,000 ($12,000 for married joint filers).
+> Additional deductions for Individuals age 65 and over of $6,000 ($12,000 for married joint filers).
 This is subject to income phase-out for income (MAGI) over $75,000 for single filers and $150,000 for married joint filers.

-> Individuals can deduct up to $12,500 ($25,000 for joint filers) of qualified overtime compensation (subject to phase-out over $150,000 for single filers and $300,000 for married joint filers).
+> Temporary deductions up to $12,500 ($25,000 for joint filers) of qualified overtime compensation (subject to phase-out over $150,000 for single filers and $300,000 for married joint filers).
 For every $1,000 of income above these thresholds, the deduction is reduced by $100.

 > If you are unable to itemize deductions, you can claim an above-the-line charity deduction of up to $1,000 for single filers and $2,000 for married couples filing jointly.
 This only applies to cash donations to public charities.
 This deduction will also apply to your MA return.